chemgymrl/chemgymrl/docs/Lab_tutorial.md

 Here is a [link](https://github.com/chemgymrl/chemgymrl/blob/main/lessons/notebooks/Lab%20tutorial.ipynb) to the jupyter notebook, please use it at your pleasure.

-The lab environment serves as an environment for a user to conduct chemical experiments as they would in a physical lab, further the lab environment provides the opportunity to train a highlevel agent to synthesize materials using the 4 lab benches and tha gents associated with each.
-The environment allows the user to use a variety of reward functions based on the cost of real world lab equipment, material costs purity and labour costs.
-In this tutorial we will walk through how a lab manager agent would walk through the process of trying to synthesize dodecane.
-Further we will walk through the manager wrapper that we have developed which gives a simple api for an agent to run in an environment.
+The lab environment serves as an environment for a user to conduct chemical experiments as they would in a physical lab, further the lab environment provides the opportunity to train a high-level agent to synthesize materials using the 4 lab benches and the agents associated with each.
+The environment allows the user to use a variety of reward functions based on the cost of real-world lab equipment, material costs purity, and labour costs.
+In this tutorial, we will walk through how a lab manager agent would walk through the process of trying to synthesize dodecane.
+Further, we will walk through the manager wrapper that we have developed which gives a simple api for an agent to run in an environment.

 ## Lab